numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 **PythreeJS** is a bridge between Python and ThreeJS using Ipywidgets infrastructure.

+##Implementation:
+The implementation of this application will be based off the *Model-View-Controller* pattern as described before.
+*Controller*: In the following prototypes below, you will see the use of an object called Controller.
+The purpose of this object is to serve as a data controller.
+This object must be able to import and export serialized data.

 ### Prototype:
 Here are some examples of how the serializer should work and be implemented